mosaicnetworks/monetcli/README.md

 ## Data Directory

-The first time `evmlc` runs, and if no options are specified, it creates a special directory in a default location, where it stores any relevant information.
+The first time `monetcli` runs, and if no options are specified, it creates a special directory in a default location, where it stores any relevant information.